 - Explain the plan for student recruitment and marketing that will provide equal access to any family interested in the new school.
 Explain how this strategy will garner the targeted enrollment. - 2) How have you determined that there will be sufficient demand from student and families for the school to meet enrollment projections?
-Provide, as Attachment 11, evidence of community engagement and support from community partners.
+Provide, as Attachment 9, evidence of community engagement and support from community partners.
 This attachment may include documentation of public forums held, meetings with community leaders (e.g., mayors, council members, neighborhood leaders), letters of intent and/or memoranda of understanding, and should specify the resources to be committed or contributed from the partner, as applicable.
 Provide a detailed plan to accomplish successful community engagement during the school's pre-opening period and leading into the school's first year. - 3) What other school options exist in the targeted location for your proposed school?
-As Attachment 12, in list or table format, describe all other public schools, traditional and charter, in the immediate vicinity with the same or a similar grade level configuration.
-In the list or table, include the following information for each school: the distance from your proposed location, the most recent enrollment figures by grade level, and school level performance data for the most recently completed school year with valid data.
-Some of this information may be found on the IDOE INview website: https://inview.doe.in.gov/.
-More specific school level academic data may be found in the school and corporation reports section of IDOE's website: https://www.in.gov/doe/it/data-center-and-reports/.
-Ensure that all performance data comparisons are "apples to apples," that is: 1) grade levels should be identical or very similar; 2) subgroup comparisons should be identical or within a close (~5%) range; and 3) categories of comparison, including SY, grade levels, academic subjects or tests (e.g., Math, ELA, IREAD), methods of measurement (growth or proficiency), and data types (scores vs percentages) should be the same.
+As Attachment 10, in list or table format, list all other public schools, traditional and charter, in the immediate vicinity (within three (3) miles) with the same or a similar grade level configuration.
+In the list or table, include the following information for each school: the distance from your proposed location, the most recent enrollment figures by grade level, and school level performance data for the most recently completed school year.
+Some of this information may be found on IDOE's INview website: https://inview.doe.in.gov/.
+More specific school level academic data may be found on IDOE's regular website using the search term 'data center and reports.'
+The data used to compare schools should be as equivalent as possible: 1) grade levels should be identical or very similar; 2) subgroup comparisons should be identical or within a close (~5%) range; and 3) categories of comparison, including SY, grade levels, academic subjects or tests (e.g., Math, ELA, IREAD), methods of measurement (growth or proficiency), and data types (scores vs percentages) should be the same.
 Do not use ISTEP data for comparison in grades 3-8.